tnichols217/notes-old/APArt/Piece Descriptions.md

 - Blender
 Used object mode to create the general shape
 Used interpolated curves to make organic shapes
-- Used sculpting mode to create texture and detail
-	- Shader nodes
-		- Procedurally designed textures to add color and minute details
+Used sculpting mode to create texture and detail Procedurally designed textures with shader nodesto add color and minute details
 - Camera
 	-
 - Tri-pod